tensorpack/tensorpack/README.md

 		Tensorpack includes only a few common models, and helpful tools such as `LinearWrap` to simplify large models.
 	  But you can use any other wrappers within tensorpack, such as sonnet/Keras/slim/tflearn/tensorlayer/....

-2. Focus on large datasets.
+2. Focus on __training speed__.
-	+ __DataFlow__ allows you to process large datasets such as ImageNet in Python without blocking the training.
-	+ DataFlow has a unified interface, so you can compose and reuse them to perform complex preprocessing.

-3. Focus on training speed.
 	+	Tensorpack trainer is almost always faster than `feed_dict` based wrappers.
-	  Even on a small CNN example, the training runs [2x faster](https://gist.github.com/ppwwyyxx/8d95da79f8d97036a7d67c2416c851b6) than the equivalent Keras code.
+	  Even on a tiny CNN example, the training runs [2x faster](https://gist.github.com/ppwwyyxx/8d95da79f8d97036a7d67c2416c851b6) than the equivalent Keras code.

 	+ Data-Parallel Multi-GPU training is off-the-shelf to use.
-For <=4 GPUs it is as fast as [tensorflow/benchmarks](https://github.com/tensorflow/benchmarks).
+It is as fast as Google's [benchmark code](https://github.com/tensorflow/benchmarks).

-	  More improvements to come later.
+3. Focus on large datasets.
+	+ __DataFlow__ allows you to process large datasets such as ImageNet in pure Python without blocking the training.
+	+ DataFlow has a unified interface, so you can compose and reuse them to perform complex preprocessing.

 4. Interface of extensible __Callbacks__.
 	Write a callback to implement everything you want to do apart from the training iterations, and